TingyiZhang/pl-img2report/README.rst

 Description
 -----------

 ``img2report`` is a ChRIS-based application that convert brain PNG images to volume text report.
 It first convert image's pixel value to the real label id.
 And use FreeSurfer LUT to generate a text report in HTML format.
-This app is for docking the output of `pl-mriunet <https://github.com/TingyiZhang/pl-mriunet_ser>`_ (prediction images).
+This app is for docking the output of `pl-mriunet_ser <https://github.com/TingyiZhang/pl-mriunet_ser>`_ or `pl-mricnn <https://github.com/FNNDSC/pl-mricnn>`_(prediction images).

 Usage